ale627/ale627.github.io/d-trading.md

 Some powerful stuff!

 # Characterizing risk
 Risk is the possibility of loss.
+Any activity involves risk.

-Any activity is inherently risky.
-But people still drink, smoke, drive cars, eat BBQ, and do other "risky" things.
+There's the risk of getting cancer, of dying, of taking a big loss, of missed opportunities.
+Yet people drink, smoke, eat BBQ, drive cars, and do other "risky" things because there is an arguably higher return.

 Trading is definitely risky.

-Taking risk on is the only way you can do anything in life.
-There's the risk of dying, the risk of taking a big loss, the risk of missed opportunities.  **You only learn by taking on risk.**

 How do you operate in a risky environment?
+You take steps to reduce your risk exposure.

-When driving, you reduce the risk of dying by wearing a seatbelt.
+- When driving, you wear a seatbelt.

-When managing multiple positions, you diversify across uncorrelated assets.
+- When investing a portfolio, you diversify across uncorrelated assets.
 This keeps exogenous factors from causing a drawdown across holdings, therefore decreasing portfolio risk.
 See [Efficient frontier][ef] on Wikipedia for a better explanation.

-When managing a single position, you set a stop loss.
+- When trading a single position, you set a stop loss.
 This is the max amount you can lose.  **How much are you really OK with losing?**

-You will not win every time.
-So you need to have a "bad plan" or a way to manage your position if it goes against you.

-It is very easy to rationalize a bad position and hold onto a losing position, hoping it will return.
-This is called "holding the bag."
-The problem with this approach is: if you are trading price action, and price has decreased more than you expected, you have received bearish info which further invalidates your trade idea.
-So remaining in the position is not a sound trading move, it is purely emotional.

-Since trading is systematic, the goal is to remove as much emotion as possible.
-An emotional trader will buy the top, sell the bottom, scalp a swing, etc.

-Let's be real: since it's real money, there will always be emotion.
-The goal is to trade safely, so your emotions are not in control.

-The best way to approach a trade is to accept the loss ahead of time.  **Your default mindset should be that you will be wrong.**  This way, you are not micromanaging the trade or scalping a promising swing.

 You put your stop at a level of support if you are long, or a level of resistance if you are short.